 Frontier automatically scans your email for viruses using the latest software.
 There is no charge for this service.

-If you receive an email with a virus, we return the email to the sender with a "bounce" message that includes:
+If someone tries to send you an email with a virus, we return the email to the sender with a "bounce" message that includes:

 - The fact that we found a virus.

 - Advice on what to do about the virus.

 - That we will not deliver the message to the intended recipient.